Chanty

 What is mental exhaustion?

 Mental exhaustion is the feeling of extreme mental fatigue.
 Usually brought on by excessive “people work” and overwork, mental exhaustion can cause extreme tiredness, headaches and body aches, and even depression.
-If left untreated, it can negatively impact your relationships, your work, and your long-term health.
+It may be manifested as being “drained” even after resting, where the usual ways of relaxing or even sleep don’t quite get you back on track.
+If it isn’t treated, it would make your relationships, job performance, and even your general health deteriorate.
+Relatedly, a loss of immune function increases a person’s susceptibility to various diseases.

 Need a reprieve from this heavy topic already?
 See if you relate to these funny but oh-so-real mental health memes.